matter-labs/zksync/sapling-crypto/README.md

-# sapling-crypto
+# sapling-crypto "Community edition"

-This repository contains a (work-in-progress) implementation of Zcash's "Sapling" cryptography.
+This repository contains an original implementation of Zcash's "Sapling" cryptography with extensions from us for Ethereum curves and some sugar functions.

 ## Security Warnings

-This library is currently under development and has not been reviewed.
+This library is under development and has not been reviewed.

 ## License